aws-samples/aws-next-generation-microservices-dotnet-5-grpc/README.md

 ## Summary

-This repo content sample code to set up an example .NET 5 gRPC microservices application on AWS.
+This repo contains sample code to set up an example .NET 5 gRPC microservices application on AWS.

-[Click here learn more]("https://TODO_BLOG_LINK.COM") to learn how to deploy and test this sources code.
+See the AWS Blog post [Build Next-Generation Microservices with .NET 5 and gRPC on AWS](https://aws.amazon.com/blogs/devops/next-generation-microservices-dotnet-grpc/) for an explanation of this sample and instructions on how to deploy it.

 ## Security